-Worldwide Refinery Survey and Complexity Analysis 2013
+Worldwide Refinery Survey with Complexity Analysis 2017

 The Nelson and the Equivalent indices have been improved and upgraded based on the author Daniel Johnston's extensive research, analysis and discussions with those in the industry.
 Specifics are detailed in the documents enclosed with the spreadsheets.
 Other criteria that make an index practical include; consistency, repeatability, compatibility with the available data, and easiness to understand and access.